WM1D7/New_York_Uber_Data_Analysis/README.md

 Identify and handle missing or null values in the dataset.
 Standardize data formats and units for consistency.
 Remove duplicates and irrelevant columns.
-Address outliers or anomalies that may affect the analysis.
-Convert date and time columns to a suitable format for time-based analysis.
+Convert date column to a suitable format for time-based analysis.

 **3. Monthly Pickup Peaks:**

-Extract the month from the timestamp data.
+Extract the month from the date data.
 Aggregate the data to find the total pickups for each month.
 Identify the month with the maximum number of pickups.